rahmantaufik27/programming-task/README.md

-# task-programming

-an algorithm for finding hidden messages from numbers 1 to 100
+An algorithm for finding hidden messages from numbers 1 to 100